andrejsoucek/simple-telegram/Readme.md

 	git clone https://github.com/GuillermoPena/simple-telegram.git

 Simple-telegram has been tested in Ubuntu 14.04 and Raspberry Pi with Raspbmc.
-This doesn’t mean that Obedience doesn’t work in other systems… try it!
+This doesn’t mean that simple-telegram doesn’t work in other systems… try it!